 A Strategy for Investing in Davis Real Estate

-Let me suggest a strategy that I have seen many parents use to provide a great housing option for their child, while lowering the overall cost of sending a child to college.
+If you are looking for an investment in Davis Real Estate, let us suggest a strategy that many parents use to provide a great housing option while lowering the overall cost of sending a child to college:

 - During the summer between Freshman and Sophomore year, the parents purchase a three bedroom, 2 bath home or half-plex in Davis, either near campus or along one of the many free "UniTrans" bus routes that run throughout Davis.